SHIBUY.A. × WATCH

 An area with a local feel despite being in Shibuya

-An experiment to add color to the Shibusawa area
+An experiment to add new color to Shibuya 3-chome

 Rather than simply renting out the land, Tokyu is involved in the planning and management of the project as the owner, working closely with L PACK..
 Inaba describes it as "a new format where we grow the facility together, rather than just bringing in tenants like in a regular commercial facility and then leaving it at that."

-The area is home to many universities and schools, including Konno Hachimangu Shrine, and is associated with history and learning.
-Unlike Dogenzaka, which is dominated by music and nightlife, the Shibusawa area, with its calm streets, is a good fit for an art perspective.
+The area is home to many universities and schools, including Konno Hachimangu Shrine, and has a strong connection to history and learning.
+Unlike Dogenzaka, which is dominated by music and nightlife, the Shibuya 3-Chome area has a more relaxed atmosphere, making it a good fit for an art-focused approach.

 The first exhibition is about "publicity and advertising"